 - VMM has some great Youtube videos for practicing rhythms, ukuleles, recorders, motion songs, and tons of additional videos that teach the concept and children can follow along.

-- They are offering free membership for teachers and students for the rest of this school year.
-They are in the process of developing more online learning tools.
-This site includes song videos, units, listening activities, rhythm and solfa practice as well as recorder, guitar, and ukulele practice videos, interactive activities, and games.
+- This site includes song videos, units, listening activities, rhythm and solfa practice as well as recorder, guitar, and ukulele practice videos, interactive activities, and games.

 Fun Youtube lessons from two music teachers who are also navigating online learning.

 - Their Youtube Channel is here with all of their video lessons.

 - Online music lessons and resources.